117 Nutrition and Dietetics

 Textbooks

-The High Protein Cookbook for Muscle Health During Cancer Treatment (CC BY) by Hillary Wilson; Anissa Armet; and Carla Prado
+This is a Canadian created resourceThe High Protein Cookbook for Muscle Health During Cancer Treatment by Hillary Wilson; Anissa Armet; and Carla Prado (CC BY).

-This is a Canadian created resourceOver the past 10-15 years, research has found that cancer-induced weight loss affects 30-80% of patients and is associated with poorer tolerance to chemotherapy, impaired quality of life, more frequent hospital admissions, and reduced survival.
+Over the past 10-15 years, research has found that cancer-induced weight loss affects 30-80% of patients and is associated with poorer tolerance to chemotherapy, impaired quality of life, more frequent hospital admissions, and reduced survival.
 This cookbook, from Open Education Alberta, provides recipes meals, including those from animal- and plant-based protein sources, for patients undergoing cancer treatment.

-This is a British Columbia created resource.Human Nutrition in a Canadian Context (CC BY) by Karine Hamm
+This is a British Columbia created resource.Human Nutrition in a Canadian Context by Karine Hamm (CC BY).

 This textbook serves as an introduction to nutrition for undergraduate students.
 It covers basic concepts in human nutrition, key information about essential nutrients and how the scientific method should be used to make nutrition-related decisions.

-Nutrition in Aging (CC-BY-NC-SA) by Tracy Everitt; Megan Davies; Sayuri Omori; Shannon Roode; Laurie Wadsworth; Brittany Yantha; and Joan Jory
+Nutrition in Aging by Tracy Everitt; Megan Davies; Sayuri Omori; Shannon Roode; Laurie Wadsworth; Brittany Yantha; and Joan Jory (CC-BY-NC-SA).

 The purpose of the textbook is to introduce students to the study of nutrition related to older adults.
 This course covers key topics surrounding the changes associated with aging, including demographic trends, theories of aging, ageism, physiological changes, nutrient requirements, nutritional assessment, and neurocognitive disorders.
 Social variables influencing nutrition, person-centered care, and eating issues in long-term care are also discussed.

-Nutrition Through the Life Cycle (CC-BY-NC-SA) by Sabine Zempleni
+Nutrition Through the Life Cycle (CC-BY-NC-SA) by Sabine Zempleni (CC-BY-NC-SA).

 Eating is not a one-size fits all approach.
 Personal preferences, culture, income, food availability, food knowledge, age, and many other factors influence the food and eating choices we make.
 While humans can thrive on a variety of eating patterns, not all are ideal.
 Some are detrimental to our long-term health.